Nazis Beware: Your First Look At Jordan Peele’s Hunters

 Wilkommen, meine Damen und Herren!
 I have some good news.
 A budding actor named Al Pacino will be making his series debut on Jordan Peele’s Hunters.
 Amazon dropped the first teaser for the upcoming series, so let’s yell about it.

 First, although Jordan Peele is an executive producer, actor and Black List darling David Weil actually created the show.
-Originally called The Hunt, but renamed for obvious reasons, Hunters takes place in 1970s New York City.
+Originally called The Hunt, but renamed because of another now canceled show of the same name, Hunters takes place in 1970s New York City.
 A group of Nazi hunters living in the city discovers that America is rife with former Nazis.
 However, not only are these fiends getting away with war crimes, but they’re also planning to launch a Fourth Reich in these United States.
 Nope.
 That obviously cannot stand.
 So, our intrepid Hunters set out to find these scoundrels and exact justice, sometimes in blood.

 As I mentioned, this will be Pacino’s first starring role on a regular TV series.
 Pacino has, though, previously appeared in biographical TV movies like last year’s Paterno (about Joe Paterno) and 2010’s You Don’t Know Jack (about Dr. Jack Kevorkian), both on HBO.
 He also played Roy Cohn in HBO’s miniseries adaptation of the play Angels in America in 2003.
 Along with Pacino (as character Meyer Offerman), other Hunters stars include Logan Lerman (Jonah Heidelbaum), Josh Radnor (Lonny Flash), Kate Mulvany (Sister Harriet), Carol Kane (Mindy Markowitz), and Saul Rubinek (Murray Markowitz).